Start an Application

 Each festival day is filled with private lessons and masterclasses.
 All lessons and masterclasses are open to all students.
 Most teaching will be conducted in English.
 However, some lessons and specialized classes may be conducted in Spanish, French, or German.

 Lessons and masterclasses will take place at the Conservatorio Profesional de Música de Gijón, which is located in the Universidad Laboral, the largest building in Spain!
-Public student recitals will take place at the Centro Municipal Integrado de Pumarín, Gijón Sur, the Colegiata de San Juan Bautista, as well as other venues around the city.
+Public student recitals will take place at the Centro Municipal Integrado de Pumarín, Gijón Sur, Colegiata de San Juan Bautista, as well as other venues around the city.
 All students will receive free admission to festival concerts and recitals.

 Individual Instruction and Master Classes